 Energy Efficient Home Improvements

 A great deal of heat is lost through the walls and attic, so it only makes sense to insulate them if you wish to preserve this energy.
 Insulation is especially resourceful during winter where every joule of heat is very significant.
-The good thing about insulating your walls and attics is that there are so many materials to experiment with, including fiberglass, spray form insulation or cellulose.
+The good thing about insulating your walls and attics is that there are so many materials to experiment with, including fiberglass, spray foam insulation or cellulose.
 Insulation is usually targeted at walls with continuous wall cavities.
 Talk to your contractor and have them examine your wall and attic before recommending the most ideal insulation material.

 Old windows are bound to be cracked, broken or leaky.
 Any opening in your window is an unnecessary outlet for heat.
 You can either choose to have the windows replaced or upgraded depending on your needs.
 Replacement is often recommended as you end up with new and more energy efficient windows such as impact windows.
 But if you must go the upgrading way, ensure you insist on weather-stripping materials